-The NSW Government is committed to revitalising and returning Berrys Bays to the local community once the construction of the Western Harbour Tunnel is complete.
+The NSW Government is committed to revitalising and returning Berrys Bays to the local community.
 It therefore called upon community members to apply to be part of the Berrys Bay Community and Stakeholder Working Group, alongside representatives from the NSW Government and North Sydney Council (CSW Group).

-The purpose of the CSW Group is to help determine the optimal vision and design of Berrys Bay once construction of the Western Harbour Tunnel is completed, and to consider perspectives and preferences across the community and the NSW Government to provide the best outcome for both the local and wider community.
+The purpose of the CSW Group is to help determine the optimal vision and design of Berrys Bay and to consider perspectives and preferences across the community and the NSW Government to provide the best outcome for both the local and wider community.

 The CSW Group will provide a forum for collaboration between CSW Group members to enable a fair, sustainable, productive and sensitive outcome.
 It will advise and assist the Berrys Bay Project Team, as necessary, to understand the current and future needs of the local community.

 The Berrys Bay Project Team will use the outcomes of the CSW Group to inform the development of a Concept Plan for Berrys Bay.

 Community and Stakeholder Working Group Members

 The community members of the group were selected through a formal Expressions of Interest process.

 Kevin Alker, Waverton resident

 Larissa Davies, Waverton resident